aet21/EpiSCORE/README.md

 # Summary

 EpiSCORE is an R-package for constructing a tissue-specific DNA methylation reference matrix that can be subsequently used in conjunction with a reference-based cell-type deconvolution algorithm to (i) obtain cell-type fraction estimates in a corresponding bulk-tissue sample for which a genome-wide DNAm profile exists, and (ii) to infer cell-type specific differential DNA methylation signals in the context of a general Epigenome-Wide-Association Study.
-EpiScore is aimed particularly at complex solid tissues, for which experimentally generating appropriate DNAm reference matrices representing all the major cell-types within the tissue is not possible.
-EpiScore exploits the tissue-specific single-cell RNA-Sequencing atlases to construct corresponding tissue-specific DNA methylation references.
-The EpiSCORE R-package also contains a DNAm-atlas for 13 tissue-types.
+EpiScore is aimed at complex solid tissues, for which experimentally generating appropriate DNAm reference matrices representing all the major cell-types within the tissue is challenging.
+EpiScore exploits the tissue-specific single-cell RNA-Sequencing atlases to impute corresponding tissue-specific DNA methylation references.
+The EpiSCORE R-package currently contains DNAm reference matrices for 13 solid tissues.
+Of note, the EpiSCORE DNAm reference panels are defined at the level of gene promoters.
+As such, the method is applicable to any DNAm-assay where DNAm can be summarized as beta-values at the level of gene promoters.
+It is therefore applicable to all Illumina arrays, WGBS or RRBS.

 # Installation